idaholab/moose/framework/doc/content/framework/reviewing.md

   number of users should be subjected to greater scrutiny.
 Also consider the likelihood of additional capability being built on top of these changes.
+  If the proposed changes do not allow for additional capability, this can be a reason to refuse them.
 - Carefully consider the user interface, such as input parameters, particularly for potentially high profile changes.
-- Prioritize discovery of bugs that would manifest in very subtle, difficult-to-discover ways, rather than those bugs that would immediately become apparent, such as by an immediate error message.
+- Consider how the code will be understood outside of the context of a pull request.
+Are the comments and documentation enough to understand what is going on without asking the initial developers.

 ## Testing

-- The reviewer is not expected to test out the proposed changes, but this may be recommended in some cases when the regression testing is deemed insufficient.
-- At the very least, testing should cover most of the new code lines.
+- At the very least, testing should cover all the features contributed, and most of the relevant code lines.
   Note that code coverage is automatically checked to meet a minimum value, but the reviewer may decide to override this failure if deemed justified.
 For example, a change may involve some branches in conditionals that should be impossible to hit.
 - The reviewer may request additional testing.
+- The reviewer may enable additional testing recipes.
+Anything with manual memory management could benefit from a valgrind recipe.
+Anything with loose tolerances is likely to fail parallel testing, feel free to add those recipes.

 ## Documentation

 - Inline code documentation such as doxygen is not required but may be requested when code is unclear.
+When unclear whether it's unclear, ask for more documentation.
 - Request documentation for new classes and systems and also for modifications to existing documentation where it is deemed important.
 - Thorough documentation is not required, but it should be accurate and error-free, and it should clarify anything unusual or unclear.
+- When capabilities in the code change, it's likely user documentation will need to be adapted.
+Always check out the current state of the user documentation to make sure it does not become inaccurate.
 - If the changes are significant enough to communicate to the community, ensure there is a corresponding newsletter entry.